cilium/pwru/README.md

 `pwru` requires >= 5.3 kernel to run.
 For `--output-skb` >= 5.9 kernel is required.
 For `--backend=kprobe-multi` >= 5.18 kernel is required.

-`debugfs` has to be mounted in `/sys/kernel/debug`.
+`pwru` optionally requires `debugfs`.
+It has to be mounted in `/sys/kernel/debug`.
 In case the folder is empty, it can be mounted with:

 ```
 mount -t debugfs none /sys/kernel/debug